 - Employ proper citation formats to identify the resources they use in their research in order to use information fairly and ethically.

-Our Resources by Subject pages provide the best databases, books, eBook and other resources available for your students to use for their research.
+- These pages provide the best databases, books, eBook and other resources available for students to use for their research.